Early Career Professionals Program

 - On-going learning within our own fields and about how our fields can work together to enhance client care

-We are hiring our Associates as contrators with a 50% revenue split (50% of revenue from each session will to go the Associate and 50% will go to DTC to cover your supervision, billing, and overhead).
+We are hiring our Associates as W2 employees with a 50% revenue split (50% of revenue from each session will to go the Associate and 50% will go to DTC to cover your supervision, billing, and overhead).
 We expect that revenue per session will range from $100-125 per hour (which will then be subject to the split).
-We expect that you will see 20+ clients per week on average.
-At this time we do not offer benefits.
+We expect that you will see 25 clients per week on average.
+We cover a porton of health benefits, life insurance, and give you access to vision and dental.

 Our Ideal Candidates Are...